orsharon7/azure-crossplane-argocd/USER_STORY.md

 #### **2. The Problem: Developer Needing an Environment (3 minutes)**

 "Imagine this: a developer, has an urgent feature to test.
-She needs a dev environment.
+They needs a dev environment.
 But the DevOps team is swamped.
-She’s stuck.
-Frustrated, she pings the team on Slack, sends a few emails, and then waits.
+They are stuck.
+Frustrated, they pings the team, sends a few emails, and then waits.
 Hours turn into days."

 "Now, the developer works in a company that’s adopted platform engineering.
 Instead of waiting, they simply open a GitHub issue.
 This action eliminates manual provisioning delays and removes the DevOps bottleneck.
 Their company embraces **GitOps**, managing infrastructure and applications through Git as the single source of truth.
 And that’s where our journey begins."